dotnet/windows-sdk-for-google-analytics/README.md

 # Windows SDK for Google Analytics&trade;

 This repo is archived.
-A .NET Standard-based versions is maintained by [@LindaLawton](https://github.com/LindaLawton) [here](https://github.com/LindaLawton/google-analytics-dotnet-sdk).
+A .NET Standard-based version is maintained by [@LindaLawton](https://github.com/LindaLawton) [here](https://github.com/LindaLawton/google-analytics-dotnet-sdk).

 The Windows SDK for Google Analytics makes it easy to connect your Universal Windows Apps to Google Analytics Mobile App accounts.